SUSTAINABLE DEVELOPMENT AND REPORTING

 In 2015, the United Nations Member States adopted the 2030 Agenda for Sustainable Development, a shared blueprint for peace and prosperity for people and the planet.
 The countries where we operate - Argentina, Canada, Mexico, and Peru - are UN Member States.

 At its heart are 17 Sustainable Development Goals (SDGs), which are an urgent call for action by all countries - developed and developing - in a global partnership.
 They recognize that ending poverty and other deprivations must go hand-in-hand with strategies that improve health and education, reduce inequality, and spur economic growth - all while tackling climate change and working to preserve our oceans and forests.

 At Fortuna, we recognize that our exploration, mining, processing, and transportation activities have impacts on the communities and environments where we work.
 We also recognise the role we can play to enable sustainable development by carrying out action plans that provide substantive support and develop local capabilities.
 Our approach to environmental, social and governance aspects is displayed in our Sustainability Framework.

 We measure our sustainability performance using the guidelines provided by the Global Reporting Initiative (GRI), the most widely adopted global standards for sustainability reporting.

 Our six-pillar sustainability approach is aligned with 10 of the 17 SDGs which we have used as a reference to define our priorities.
 By reporting under the GRI standards, our contributions and commitment to the SDGs are clear.

-FORTUNA AND THE UN SUSTAINABLE DEVELOPMENT GOALS
+FORTUNA AND THE UNITED NATIONS SUSTAINABLE DEVELOPMENT GOALS